 There are many different species of clostridia.

-The most common clostridial infection is gastroenteritis Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
+The most common clostridial infection is gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more (Clostridium perfringens food poisoning), a usually mild infection that typically resolves on its own.
 Serious clostridial infections are relatively rare but can be fatal.

 Clostridia cause disease in different ways, depending on the species:

 Clostridia spores, which are inactive (dormant) forms of the bacteria, may enter the body through a wound and become active bacteria that produce a toxin, as occurs in tetanus Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
 The toxin makes muscles contract involuntarily and become rigid.
-Tetanus usually develops after a wound or... read more .
+Tetanus usually develops after a wound... read more .
 Spores enable bacteria to survive when environmental conditions are difficult.
 When conditions are favorable, each spore germinates into an active bacterium.

 Clostridial bacteria may enter through a wound, multiply, and produce a toxin that destroys tissue, as occurs in gas gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
-Gas gangrene can develop... read more .
+Gas gangrene can... read more .

 Clostridia can infect the gallbladder, colon, and female reproductive organs.
 If clostridia infect the colon of people with a low white blood cell count (such those who have leukemia or who are being treated with cancer chemotherapy), it can cause a life-threatening disease called neutropenic enterocolitis.